openep/openep/about.md

   - title: Caroline Roney
     image: images/portrait-cr.png
     content: Caroline is an MRC Skills Development Fellow working in the School of Biomedical Engineering & Imaging Sciences at King’s College London.
 She uses a combination of signal processing, machine learning and computational modelling techniques to develop novel methodologies for investigating atrial fibrillation mechanisms from clinical imaging data and electrical recordings.
+  - title: Cesare Corrado
+    image: images/portrait-cc.png
+    content: Dr Cesare Corrado is a postdoctoral research associate in the School of Biomedical Engineering & Imaging Sciences at King’s College London.
+His earlier research concerned computational models for multi-physics problems and data assimilation techniques (reverse engineering).
+Using computational models of the human heart, personalised from clinical data (MRI, Electrograms), he develops new methodologies to improve the treatment of cardiac arrhythmias.
 ---